milesj/optimal/website/docs/schemas.md

 Function schemas support all methods found on the [`FunctionSchema`](/api/optimal/interface/FunctionSchema) interface.

+> Functions are special when it comes to handling `undefined` values, because, what would the
+> default value of a function be?

 ## IDs

 The [`id()`](/api/optimal/function/id) schema verifies a value is an auto-incrementing ID, most